ec-europa/digitec/data/events/parallel-2-mobile-security.md

 order: '2'
 speakers: []
 ---
 Mobile security is a great concern for cyber security professionals all around Europe.
-In this panel Ken Ducatel, Director of the Security Directorate at the European Commission and acting Head of CERT-EU will invite renowned cyber security experts to discuss the state of play and best practices in terms of technology, behavior and training.
+In this panel Ken Ducatel, Director of the Security Directorate at the European Commission and acting Head of CERT-EU will be joined by renowned cyber security experts from the private and public sectors to discuss the state of play and best practices in terms of technology, behavior and training.